-In terms of our section 15 duty to advise and assist applicants, I can however offer the following advice.
+Taking all of the above into account, and in terms of our section 15 duty to advise and assist applicants, I can however offer the following advice.

-First of all, I note that you did not provide a time period in your request but our STORM incident recording system was only introduced nationally in February 2018.
+First of all, our STORM incident recording system was only introduced nationally in February 2018.